What are the risk factors for testicular cancer?

 A risk factor is something that affects a person’s chance of getting a disease.
 Different cancers have different risk factors.
-Some risk factors, such as smoking, can be changed.
-Others, like a person’s age or race, can’t be changed.
-But having a risk factor, or even several, does not mean that a person will get the disease.
-And not having any risk factors doesn’t mean you won’t get the disease.
+Some risk factors, such as smoking, can be changed; others, like a person’s age or race, can’t.
+But risk factors don’t tell us everything.
+Having a risk factor, or even several, does not mean that a person will get the disease.
+And not having any risk factors doesn’t mean a person won’t get the disease.

-Men who have had cryptorchidism are more likely to get testicular cancer than those who did not have the problem.
-Most cancers start in the testicle that has not moved down, but about 1 out of 4 occurs in the normal testicle.
+- Having had an undescended testicle (also called cryptorchidism): Most cancers start in the testicle that did not move down on its own, but about 1 out of 4 occurs in the normal testicle.

-Age: About half of testicular cancers occur in men between the ages of 20 and 34.
-But this cancer can affect males of any age, including infants and older men.
+- Age: About half of testicular cancers occur in men between the ages of 20 and 34.

-Race and ethnicity: White American men are more likely to get testicular cancer than other groups.
-The reason for this is not known.
+- Race/ethnicity: In the US, white men are more likely to get testicular cancer than other groups.

 - Body size: Tall men may have a higher risk of testicular cancer